variani/cpca/README.md

 install_github("cpca", user = "variani")
 ```

-We are not going to submit the package to CRAN.

 ## Citation

 Currently, we don't have a specific publication for the `cpca` package.
-Please see the citation information by the following command in R.
+Please see the current citation information by the following command in R.

 ```
 library(cpca)